About This Course

 You’ll also acquire communication and presentation skills, interactive and group skills, reflective practice skills, and numeracy and Information and Communication Technology skills and be able to demonstrate the professionalism required in the modern workplace.

 A unique aspect of the program is the opportunity to work with clients under the supervision of an experienced lecturer practitioner.
-After completion of a needs assessment you’ll design, implement, and evaluate a sport and exercise driven intervention to enhance their client’s physical performance on specifically targeted physiological parameters.
+After completion of a needs assessment you’ll design, implement, and evaluate a sport and exercise driven intervention to enhance your client’s physical performance on specifically targeted physiological parameters.

 Modules for the current academic year

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Applied Sport and Exercise Physiology Modules page.

 Course content is for guidance purposes only and may be subject to change.

 At least a 2.2 honours degree in a relevant subject (or equivalent).

 Students with a degree from a different academic area may also be considered.
 Working professionals with non-graduate qualifications will be assessed on an individual basis.
 Please contact firstname.lastname@example.org with any questions.